IIIF/api/source/extension/georef/index.md

 ```

 __Coordinate System of GCP Resource Coordinates__<br/>
-The `resourceCoords` property uses the same coordinate system as the targeted IIIF resource.
+The `resourceCoords` property uses the same cartesian coordinate system as the targeted IIIF resource.
 When this is a IIIF Presentation API Canvas or Image API Image Service (either the full resource or using an SVG Selector), this means that `resourceCoords` value (x, y) corresponds to coordinates (x, y) on the resource.
 However, when an [Image API Selector](https://iiif.io/api/annex/openannotation/#iiif-image-api-selector) is used, this means that `resourceCoords` value (x, y) corresponds to the _translated_, _resized_ and _rotated_ coordinates according to the Selector's [region](https://iiif.io/api/image/3.0/#41-region), [size](https://iiif.io/api/image/3.0/#42-size) and [rotation](https://iiif.io/api/image/3.0/#43-rotation) parameters.
 {: .note}

 ### 3.6 The `transformation` Property